 The cash flow from financing activities, positive for EUR 7.1 million, on the other hand, consists mainly of the repayments made by the subsidiaries Gamma Arredamenti and Turri (for EUR 5.7 million euros) and the change recorded in 2024 relating to the Group's cash pooling positions and intercompany loans (for EUR 14.7 million).

 The total cash flow was positive, amounting to EUR 1.5 million in 2024.

-31. Commitments and risks

-Financial risks
+31. COMMITMENTS AND Financial risks RISKS

 The Company is exposed to the following financial risks related to normal operations: